nickjackolaisen/BusinessInitiaitive/_posts/corporations/2024-03-26-shareholder_vs_stockholder.md

 One famous example of successful shareholder activism is the case of Nelson Peltz and Procter & Gamble.

-In 2017, Peltz's investment firm, Trian Fund Management, launched a proxy fight to gain a seat on P&G's board.
+In 2017, Peltz's investment firm, <a href="https://trianpartners.com/" target="_blank">Trian Fund Management</a>, launched a proxy fight to gain a seat on P&G's board.

 After a closely contested battle, Peltz was eventually appointed to the board, leading to significant strategic changes within the company.